IAmAKiwi/CS180Team-Project/README.md

 - `ArrayList<User>`: Stores the list of users.
 - `ArrayList<MessageHistory>`: Stores all chat histories.
 - `ArrayList<String>`: Manages the paths to user photos.
+- `Object`: Key objects used for synchronization.
+- `char`: chars used for file I/O

 ### Methods